Ford straight-six engine: OHC and Intech

 Ford Australia redesigned the I-6 again, naming it the Intech, in 1998 alongside the introduction of the Ford Falcon (AU), and increased the main bearing size and added a ladder style main stud girdle integral with the oil pan to increase low end rigidity.
 The engine also received variable camshaft timing technology in some XR6 models, Fairlane/LTD models and the Fairmont Ghia which allowed the ECU to advance or retard camshaft timing depending on engine speed, which results in a broader power band.

-The Falcon Forte (base model) engine had a power rating of 157 kW, the sports XR6 model variants had either 164 kW (HO - High Output) or 172 kW (VCT) and the luxury-focused Fairmont Ghia had 168 kW (VCT).
+The Composite Headgasket from the previous models was replaced with a Multi-Layer-Steel (MLS) gasket.
+Power outputs for the base model Falcon Forte, Fairmont, and the standard XR6 were unchanged from their EL series predecessors, but a new 172 kW XR6 VCT model was offered.
+The Fairmont Ghia, Fairlane and LTD models were also equipped with a 168 kW variant of the VCT engine.